kaldas/kaldas.github.io/_posts/2016-11-18-low-latency-microservices-for-fun-and-profit.md

 ## So what is the CAP theorem?

 It's an acronym created by a computer science professor.
 It stands for Consistency, Availability and Partitioning.
 The theorem states that it is impossible for a distributed system to provide all of these three guarantees simultaneously.
-Now giving that we are talking about Microservices we are already picking Partition in the CAP theorem.
-So this leaves with either Consistency or Availability.
+Now giving that we are talking about Microservices we are already picking Partition out of the CAP theorem.
+So, in reality, we can only choose from Availability and Partitioning or Consistency and Partitioning.

-Fortunately just like your Microservices don't just fail, but instead, they handle fail, you can have Microservices that handle the CAP theorem differently given the situation.
-Now let's look at some cool design patterns that touch the CAP theorem.
+Consistency: every request receives the most recent write or an error
+Availability: every request receive a non-error response
+Partitioning: the system continues to operate if network communicate between nodes occur

 ## Access by Value Pattern